acmucsd-projects/sp23-ai-team-1/README.md

 * `models` include our trained models
 * `resources.md` is a list of all the resources we reference throughout this project

 Note: the package versions listed in requirements.txt and imported in the code may not be the exact versions.
 However, the versioning here is less important.
-I've listed all used libraries.
+We've listed all of the used libraries in the section below.

 ## 4. Requirements for Use